mjbuckley/city-weather-match/notes.md

 -Some color scheme stuff came from: https://material.io/color/#!/?view.left=0&view.right=0&primary.color=F5F5F5&secondary.color=29B6F6other

+### Deploy Process

+  1. **Adjust Version Numbers:** For any significant changes I am tagging the code with an updated version number.
+This will make it easier to roll things back if I ever need to.
+This is the process for tagging
+    - Change version number in package.json
+    - Update CHANGELOG.md with changes.
+    - Tag in git: git tag -a versionNumber -m "message"
+    - Push changes to github.
+Note that tags are not automatically sent to github with the rest of the code, so you need to use: git push --follow-tag.
+That will both push the commit and the related tags.

+  2. **Build Production Version:** Run "npm run build".
+See build notes below for more info.

+  3. **Deploy:** I'm currently using Netlify manual deploy.
+All I need to do is run "netlify deploy" from the root of the project.

 ### Build Notes

 I have altered the build scripts section in package.json.
 Originally it was: